 In addition to the potential errors caused by false signals at the beam break, there are several other potential sources of error which should be recognized.

-- Latency errors (transmission errors): In addition to the processing errors, wireless systems which use this ‘central clock’ approach are also prone to errors caused by transmission delays from the gates to the computer.
+1. Processing errors: Some cabled systems use a central PC or PDA to actually record time events.
+In other words, when a gate is broken, it simply sends a signal to say “I am broken” and the central computer records the time on its own clock, as the time when the gate was broken.
+This approach can result in errors when the central PC suffers a delay in processing the signal.
+Whilst PCs are usually very fast to process signals, they can suffer delays when other processes on the PC are drawing on the computers processors at the same time; 2.
+Latency errors (transmission errors): In addition to the processing errors, wireless systems which use this ‘central clock’ approach are also prone to errors caused by transmission delays from the gates to the computer.
 This can occur either when the gates are a long way from the computer, or more importantly the signal from the gate does not make it to the PC on the first try.
 In this case, the gate would wait a set time and send the message again, until the central computer receives it.
 This can add considerable error, especially when using multiple gates and multiple lanes.

 SMARTSPEED completely overcomes these potential errors by using a sophisticated ‘on board timing’ method at each gate.
 In other words, when a SMARTSPEED gate is broken, is does not say “I have been broken”, it says “I was broken at exactly HH:MM:SSS”.
 The advantage of this is that even if there are delays in transmission over a long distance, or if the message doesn’t arrive the first time, the accuracy is not affected at all.

 Furthermore, SMARTSPEED’s patented network protocol ensures that all gates are kept in exact synchronization with each other, with regular automatic synchronization events throughout the testing session